scott-fleischman/agda-from-nothing/README.md

 * C-c C-b — Move to previous goal (**b**ackwards)
 * C-c C-d — Infer (**d**educe) type.
 Type in any expression and it infers the type.
 * C-c C-n — Compute **n**ormal form.
 In other words, reduces the expression as much as possible.
-* C-c C-g — Quit what command sequence you started.
+* C-g — Quit what command sequence you started.

 #### In a hole/goal
 * C-c C-c — Case split.
 Type in an argument name and it creates lines for each possible case.
 It works with multiple arguments.